Star Wars January 1, 2025

 History

-The N-1 Starfighter has quite the pedigree in both Star Wars lore and LEGO history.
-Originally designed by the Theed Palace Space Vessel Engineering Corps for the Royal Naboo Security Forces, this sleek yellow and chrome beauty first appeared in The Phantom Menace back in 1999.
+The N-1 Starfighter has quite the history in both Star Wars lore and LEGO history.
+In the Star Wars universe it is designed by the Theed Palace Space Vessel Engineering Corps for the Royal Naboo Security Forces, this sleek yellow and chrome beauty first appeared in The Phantom Menace back in 1999.
 Young Anakin accidentally flew one straight into the Trade Federation’s Droid Control Ship and blew the whole thing up.
 The ship’s design was meant to look different from anything in the original trilogy, something sleek and artsy that reflected Naboo’s culture of elegance.

 The ship faded into relative obscurity until The Book of Boba Fett brought it roaring back in 2022.
-After the Razor Crest got absolutely obliterated, Din Djarin needed new wheels.
-Enter Peli Motto with a junker N-1 sitting in pieces on her hangar floor.
-She and Mando rebuilt it into something special.
-The modified version strips away most of the yellow paint, adds some extra firepower hidden in the nose, and looks gorgeous in that worn silver finish.
-It even fits through the old podracing canyon on Tatooine, which Mando tests out while whooping like a kid on a roller coaster.
+The modified version strips away most of the yellow paint, adds some extra firepower hidden in the nose, and looks great in that worn silver finish.
+It even fits through the old podracing canyon on Tatooine, which Mando tests out.

 if you want something tiny.